 If holding it in the work area is not an option pictures or maps of the work site can be great tools so that employees can visualize what is being said.

-There are many things you can do to hold a better safety meeting.
-A few quick tips for holding a better safety meeting that has not already been mentioned in this post:
+There are many things you can do to hold a better meeting.
+Below are a few quick tips that have not already been mentioned in this post:

 - Prepare ahead of time.